We serve the entire university through courses and core teaching programs in global affairs, career counseling, and public lectures.

 The M.A. program is small by design.
 With 25-30 students with diverse backgrounds and career interests, Jackson’s graduate students form an intimate and loyal community.

-Jackson’s Career Services Office sponsors an annual D.C. trip.
+Jackson’s Career Development Office sponsors an annual D.C. trip.
 First-year graduate students attend panel discussions and meetings with government officials and high-level staff from nonprofit organizations and the private sector.

 Each master’s degree candidate pursues an individualized course of study.
 For students this is a remarkable opportunity to study with renowned Yale faculty from all disciplines.